 A long time sideman who’s played in just about every kind of joint there is from Maine to Montana, in recent years George set out to record his own songs in the music mecca of Motown.
-He has produced two albums, the critically acclaimed Lucid Intervals in 2004 (under the name George Kelly) and The Power, The Glory & The Monkey Time in 2016.
+He has produced three albums, the critically acclaimed Lucid Intervals in 2004 (under the name George Kelly), The Power, The Glory & The Monkey Time in 2016 and Discount Cowboy in 2020.
 He also contributed a track to the compilation record Fins, Chrome and the Open Road - A Tribute to the Cadillac, in 2005.
 The collection featured many blues luminaries, including Charlie Musselwhite, Maria Muldaur and one of his heroes Jimmy Hall.

 George Stephen Kelly will be eligible for the Rock and Roll Hall of Fame in 2029.
 He is not currently planning a speech for that event.
 On the plus side, his late bloomer start as a solo artist virtually guarantees he will never be a nostalgia act.

-Most of what you need to know about me can be ascertained by my selections in an extended game of This or That.
-Fell free to play along.
-There are no wrong answers, except for the ones I didn't select.
+Most of what you need to know about George can be ascertained by his selections in an extended game of This or That.
+Feel free to play along.
+There are no wrong answers, except for the ones he didn't select.